 Astrid HolzheidGuest of Editorial Board of AJGSUniversity of Kiel, Kiel, Germany

 Professor Astrid Holzheid studied Geology and Mineralogy at University of Mainz in Germany, Edinburgh University in Scotland and Max-Planck-Institute of Chemistry in Mainz.
-She did her PhD at the University of Cologne, Germany, and postdocs at MIT, USA and the University of Münster, Germany.
-Since November 2006 she has been a full professor at Kiel University in Germany and since 2020 honorary professor at Washington University in St. Louis, USA.
+She received her PhD from the University of Cologne, Germany, and completed postdocs at MIT, USA and the University of Münster, Germany.
+Since November 2006, she has been a full professor at Kiel University in Germany and, since 2020, honorary professor at Washington University in St. Louis, USA.
 She applies experimental and theoretical petrology and geochemistry to mineralogical questions in planetary processes in the early solar system and during formation and evolution of terrestrial planets.
-In her keynote at the 3rd CAJG Professor Holzheid will talk about Platinum Group Elements and their various applications to shed light on early Earth processes, mantle evolution as well as crustal differentiation.
+In her keynote speech at the 3rd CAJG, Professor Holzheid will talk about Platinum Group Elements and their various applications to shed light on early Earth processes, mantle evolution as well as crustal differentiation.

 Track 8.
 Geological Engineering, Geotechnical Engineering

 Track 9.
 Geomorphology, Geography, Soil Science, Glaciology, Geoarchaeology, Geoheritage